Dan Seymour: Career

 Seymour worked in burlesque as a song-and-dance man and worked at night as an emcee in New York night clubs.
 He moved to Hollywood, where his large build made him suitable to be cast for roles as dubious characters.
 After 16 months of dieting and swimming, his weight dropped to 244 pounds in 1946 having lost 100 pounds.

 He played Vichy French Captain Renard, in To Have and Have Not (1944), the adversary of Humphrey Bogart's character.
 In Key Largo (1948), he again played opposite Bogart as one of the henchmen of Johnny Rocco (Edward G. Robinson).
 In the motion picture Mara Maru (1952), he played opposite Raymond Burr and Errol Flynn.

 He later appeared in seven episodes of Perry Mason, which starred Burr; the episodes spanned the entire nine-year run of the popular series.
 During the first season in 1957, he played Harry Marlow in "The Case of the Silent Partner."
 In the final season in 1965, he played Nappy Tyler in "The Case of the Carefree Coronary."
 He made four appearances in The Untouchables, and three on Adventures of Superman.
 He performed on the radio anthology series Mollé Mystery Theatre and later on many television series.
 He appeared as the Maharajah of Nimpah in two episodes of the 1966 Batman series credited as "Dan Seymore".

 Personal life

 He married Evelyn Schwartz in 1949.
 They had two children: Jeff, born in 1950, and Greg, born in 1954.

 Death

-On May 25, 1993, Seymour died two months after suffering a stroke in Santa Monica, California.
+On May 25, 1993, Seymour died in St. John's Medical Center two months after suffering a stroke in Santa Monica, California, aged 78.
 He was buried at Hillside Memorial Park in Culver City, California.